 If the subject line fails in its job, your beautifully crafted design will never be seen.
 There’s plenty of information out there for help on improving subject lines, as well as research on what makes a subject line succeed or fail.

 Assuming we’ve done a decent job with our subject line, our email may be selected from the inbox and displayed in a shortened form.
 For desktop email clients like Outlook and Apple Mail, the default preview pane is a tiny rectangle of space taking up less than 20% of the screen, as illustrated in Figure 3.4.

-If all the reader can see is 300 pixels of your background color or an unrecognizable logo, they have to be really keen to bother reading on.
+If all the reader can see is 300 pixels of your background color or an unrecognizable logo, they have to be really interested to continue reading on.

 What copy is located in the top few hundred pixels of the email?
 Does it entice people to read on?
 Is your header too big?